 The first thing you and your team should take into consideration when creating a mobile app is the user experience.
 You want to create an interface that is designed with their interest and their actions in mind.

-This means understanding consumer behaviors and creating a platform that works for their needs.
+This means understanding consumer behaviors and creating an app platform that works for their needs.
 Keep it personalized to your audience and give them the features and functionalities that will draw them in and keep them interested.

 You don’t want to create a basic, boring and bland app.
 Instead, create one that shines and excites users.
 You can do that by keeping your design user-centric throughout the process.